paulelliott/fabrication-site/views/_content.markdown

     gem 'fabrication'

-Now you can define fabricators in either `spec/fabricators/*.rb` or `test/fabricators/*.rb`.
-They're automatically loaded, so no additional requires are necessary.
+Fabricators defined in the right place are automatically loaded so no additional requires are necessary.

+    spec/fabricators/*.rb
+    test/fabricators/*.rb

 ### Configuration